Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 That million-dollar coat sure does look gorgeous, but you will have to take proper care of it.
 To avoid tangles and mats, make a habit of brushing and combing the dog once a day.
 Be very gentle and don’t rush it!
 Unlike most dog breeds, Maltese are big fans of bathing.
 Do it 2–4 times a month or more often (depending on how active the dog is).
 This is important: never brush the coat when it’s dry.

 Instead, moisturize it a bit with a conditioner first.
 The ears, in turn, should be checked and cleaned once a week; trim the nails every 2–3 weeks.
-And don’t forget to brush its teeth!
+And don’t forget to brush your teeth!
 The Maltese are a toy breed; so, do this every day and perform regular checks at a veterinary clinic.
 And do you notice tear-staining around its big, dark eyes?
 Have the vet check them on your next visit.

 Divider 5